 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the Company.

-The Board currently comprises four Directors, two of whom are independent, non-executive director as at the date of this Report.
+The Board currently comprises three Directors, One of whom are independent and two non-executive directors as at the date of this Report.

 The Board members as at the date of this Report comprises: